 At Reaching Resolution, we have a team of gender therapists who specialize in LGBTQIA Issues.
 We offer professional, affordable counseling for the LGBTQIA Community.
 LGBTQIA community faces lots of issues including harassment, violence, discrimination, and threats.
 Meet Eve Rogerson at Reaching Resolution, who is an LGBTQIA affirming counselor and help people.
-For more information call us today or book an appointment online.
+For more information contact us today or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents:

 What does LGBTQIA Stand For?

 Why Is It Helpful to Work with an LGBTQIA Counselor?